vbharadwaj-bk/OpenEquivariance/README.md

 - Mixing different instruction types in the same tensor product.
 - Instruction types besides "uvu" and "uvw".
+- Shared weights for "uvu" tensor products.

 If you have a use case for any of the unsupported features above, let us know.